 Are gradients allowed in BIMI SVG logos?

-Yes, gradients are allowed in BIMI SVG logos, but only when they stay inside the SVG Tiny-PS profile.
-In practice, that means simple linear and radial gradients are acceptable, while filter-based effects, embedded raster images, animation, scripting, and complex editor output are not acceptable.
+Yes, gradients are allowed in BIMI SVG logos when they stay inside the SVG Tiny-PS profile.
+Simple linear and radial gradients are acceptable.
+Filter-based effects, embedded raster images, external references, animation, scripting, and other markup outside the profile are not.

 The problem is usually not the idea of a gradient.
-The problem is how the design tool exports the gradient.
-I have seen a clean gradient in a design file become an embedded bitmap, a masked object, a filter, or a pile of markup that fails Tiny-PS validation.
-That is why teams often hear conflicting advice: the designer is right that many gradient exports fail, but the strict answer is that gradients themselves are not banned.
+The problem is how the design tool exports it.
+A clean gradient in a design file can become an embedded bitmap, a filtered object, or a pile of editor markup that fails Tiny-PS validation.
+That explains the conflicting advice: many gradient exports fail, but gradients themselves are not banned.

-4. Preference: I keep BIMI logos simple enough to work as a flat mark first, then add a restrained gradient only if it helps recognition.
+- Preference: Keep the logo simple enough to work as a flat mark, then add a restrained gradient only when it helps recognition.

 What the BIMI SVG profile allows